G-Schumacher44/analyst_toolkit_deployment_utility/README.md

 Cross‑platform scaffolding and configuration tools for Analyst Toolkit projects.
-Scaffold a ready‑to‑run repo, wire your dataset, optionally create a project environment, and generate suggested YAML configs for validation and outlier detection — following the same style and documentation patterns used by the core Analyst Toolkit.
+Scaffold a ready‑to‑run repo, wire your dataset, optionally create a project environment, and generate suggested YAML configs for validation and outlier detection

 👀 [`Checkout the Analyst Toolkit`](https://github.com/G-Schumacher44/analyst_toolkit) on GitHub